“Planning is bringing the future into the present so that you can do something about it now.”

 What Is In A Personal Development Plan?

-The personal development plan answers 3 questions…and I’ll give you the exact structure that I learned from mentors and tweaked
+The personal development plan answers 3 questions…and my pdf template has the exact structure that I learned from mentors and tweaked

 - What you want

 - How you plan to get there.